The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Durfee-Ehrhart Closed Form and Chamber Degeneracy

-While the simplicial decomposition based on the $A_{k-1}$ root lattice provides an exact, ghost-free $O(n)$ foliation of the partition manifold, the phase space can be further compressed by capitalizing on the topological invariant of the integer partition: the Durfee square.
-By binding the Ehrhart quasi-polynomials directly to the Durfee metric, we derive an exact, finite closed-form expression for $p(n)$ that radically reduces the computational summation complexity to strictly sub-linear arithmetic time, $O(\sqrt{n})$. \begin{theorem}[The Exact Durfee-Ehrhart Decomposition] For any integer $n \ge 1$, the unrestricted partition function $p(n)$ admits the exact finite structural representation:
+While the simplicial decomposition based on the $A_{k-1}$ root lattice provides an exact, ghost-free foliation of the partition manifold, the phase space can be further compressed by capitalizing on the topological invariant of the integer partition: the Durfee square.
+By binding the Ehrhart quasi-polynomials directly to the Durfee metric, we derive an exact, finite closed-form expression for $p(n)$ that radically reduces the computational extraction summation complexity to strictly sub-linear arithmetic evaluations.

+\begin{theorem}[The Exact Durfee-Ehrhart Decomposition] For any integer $n \ge 1$, the unrestricted partition function $p(n)$ admits the exact finite structural representation:

-where $\mathcal{E}_k(x)$ is the uniformly defined Ehrhart quasi-polynomial representing the vector partition function of the residual mass $x = n - k^2$, evaluated strictly within the universal fundamental chamber of the dual Durfee geometric space. \end{theorem}
+where $\mathcal{E}_k(x)$ is the uniformly defined Ehrhart quasi-polynomial representing the vector partition function of the residual mass $x = n - k^2$, evaluated strictly within the universal fundamental chamber of the dual Durfee geometric space.